OKAMca/stack/README.md

 Have a look at the [Nx Console extensions](https://nx.dev/nx-console).
 It provides autocomplete support, a UI for exploring and running tasks & generators, and more!
 Available for VSCode, IntelliJ and comes with a LSP for Vim users.

-Certainly!
-Here's an updated section for your README that includes the requirement to start the local registry before running the `publish-local` command.

----

 ## Local Development Workflow

 When working with the `stack` collection of packages, you may need to test changes in a dependent project before committing or publishing those changes.
 This is especially useful when you want to ensure that updates to a package do not introduce any issues in projects that rely on it.